 - How can I make my payment?

-Payments may be made by mail or in person.
+Payments may be made online, by mail, or in person.

 To pay in person, you may appear at 275 First Street, Woodland during our normal business hours.

 To pay by mail, send your payment to:

 Yolo Superior Court, Traffic Division